ppvastar/kedro_to_dataiku/README.md

     zone_list=None
     ### if want to load the raw input data to Dataiku datasets.
     load_data=False
     ### if some inputs/outputs of Kedro projects are not Pandas dataframe/Spark dataframe/dictionary of Pandas dataframe format, they will be saved in managed folders instead of Dataiku datasets.
-This is critical to clarity.
+This is critical to clarify.
     folder_list=None
     ```
 * Fast creation and clean